Sapienza-ACSAI/Programming/README.md

 6. Differences between recursive and iterative algorithms (12 hours);
 7. Python libraries for graphics, and file handling (8 hours);

+**Keep in mind:** The notes are not by each lecture, instead, they focus on concepts.
+I'd suggest that you download the whole file since some programs import, open or modify files as they run.
+Don't expect all programs to work since they are sometimes lecture-specific, instead focus on examples and comments in the code.

-Please keep in mind that the course forbids sharing code written for homeworks, therefore you will not be seeing previous years' homework solutions here anytime soon.
+Please keep in mind that the course forbids sharing code written for homeworks, therefore you will not see previous years' homework solutions here anytime soon.
-Exam packs and their solutions are available on Q2A (The professors' prefered mode of communication)
+Exam packs and their solutions are available on Q2A (The professors' preferred mode of communication)